Keeping your data safe

 This ensures that we can continue to represent supporters' views in a democratic way and to help us generate revenue to fund our political activities.

 What is our legal basis for using your data?

-Purpose: Communicating with Members about their membership and constitutional role within the Party.
+Communicating with Members about their membership and constitutional role within the Party

-We process your membership and personal data with respect to your membership position inline with the constitution of the Party and your agreed participaction.
+We process your membership and personal data with respect to your membership position in line with the constitution of the Party and your agreed participation.
 As a membership organisation we require that we be able to communicate with members about constitutional issues (such as leadership elections, conference and changes to the constitution) this is considered to be a fundamental part of our role in promoting democracy in the public interest.

 Who do we share your data with?

 The data we have is shared with your local and regional Green Party which is where your membership will reside.
 Data you provide will be shared between your local and regional (or Wales) party and the Green Party of England and Wales central office.
 The local and regional (or Wales) parties and the central party are joint data controllers and as such have put in place appropriate data sharing arrangements.

 Donations and financial information

 The personal details you provide will be held internally by our finance officers and will be shared with the Electoral Commission in the case where your donations exceed declarable thresholds £7,500 per person per calendar year for the National Party and £1,500 per year for our local, regional parties and Wales GP (see http://www.electoralcommission.org.uk for current thresholds).
 The personal details you provide will be held internally and the bank details you provide will be kept securely by our payment processor Smart Debit (for Direct Debits), or Stripe (for card payments).
 Your bank details will only be shared with your bank and ours.